Yosef was born January 1,1924 in Jerusalem. His father Haim (Victor), and mother Joya, were Jerusalem-born; they had five children.

 After the British departed, he was a reporter for “Mivrak” newspaper Haifa, until it closed.
 After Count Bernadotte’s assasination he was arrested, this time by Israeli Authorities, and imprisoned in Akko.
 He was not conscripted to the IDF due to his injuries; his disabilities were later officially recognised.
 Nonetheless, he volunteered to serve, and was called on occasionally for Reserve duty.

-Yoseph married Leah Tselniker 1951, fellow Lehi member he’d met 1948, after his escape from Jerusalem Prison.
+Yosef married Leah Tselniker 1951, fellow Lehi member he’d met 1948, after his escape from Jerusalem Prison.
 They have three children, six grandchildren.
 Since 1951 they’ve been running an independent insurance agency in Jerusalem.
-Yoseph paints and informally studies painting in “Betsal’el Art School” .
+Yosef paints and informally studies painting in “Betsal’el Art School” .